mediacloud/newsscribe-ansible/README.md

    `venv/bin/ansible-inventory -i es-inventory.yml --list`
    will test the es-inventory.yml file.
 This is where having a saved copy of known working files can be a life saver!
+8. When the choice is to do something simply vs handling all/general cases via an external module, the choice was to do the simple thing.

 When you need to do a post-mortem on a container, you can disable container destruction by running `molecule test --destroy=never`